Hoffman (film): Critical reception

-Nigel Andrews wrote inThe Monthly Film Bulletin: "A modern version of the fairy story "Beauty and the Beast" says the blurb.
+Nigel Andrews wrote in The Monthly Film Bulletin: "A modern version of the fairy story "Beauty and the Beast" says the blurb.
 And determination to bring hero and heroine together for a traditional finale results in several rather limp getting-to-know-each-other sequences, such as the early morning walk on the common, the cosy piano lessons, the wistful visit to Hoffman's half-decorated new house.
 Momentum is further lost when the dreary plot contrivance of Tom's felony comes to the forefront, and the film pays the price for its gloriously improbable opening situation with a tangle of laboured explication.
 Unfair though not to repeat that there is some fun on the way; and that Peter Sellers and Sinead Cusack together make an appealingly incongruous pair of lovers."

 Variety called it "a disappointment... a minor effort showing distinct signs of its roots, which was as a television play.
 Sellers’ name may help to sell it to the public but it looks to be an uphill job."

 The Cambridge Evening News praised the "immaculate performances".

 The Birmingham Evening Mail felt "Sellers has not done anything as good as this for many a day."

 The Guardian called it "plodding, indeterminate and desperately mundane."

 The Sunday Mirror called the screen play "excrutiating" and said Sellers "is either miscast or way off beam with his interpretation."

 The Lancashire Telegraph called it "a strange little curate's egg of a film - a witty, well acted little story marred by a totally unbelievable central character and very peculiar red herrings in the plot."

 The Daily Telegraph thought Sellers' character "could hardly be more unpleasant, though we are, it seems, supposed to feel sympathy for him... the piece is saved from disaster only by the directness and good judgment of Sinead Cusack."

 Sight and Sound wrote " Some brightish nervous dialogue is spread pretty thinly over this stretched version of a more claustrophobic TV play."

 Mike Sutton of the BFI believes that the film "contains one of Sellers’ most interesting performances."

 Stephen Vagg of Filmink called the movie "comedy, I guess.
 Black comedy?
 Comedy drama?
 Hard to specify.
 One can't blame Forbes for green lighting a Peter Sellers vehicle… but this was a weird one.
 It's a creepy, rapey story in the vibe of something like The Collector about a middle aged man who kidnaps a younger woman… and she comes to fall for him… Sellers is excellent, so is Sinead Cusack, but it's hard to make this sort of material anything other than unpleasant and surely even at inception, Forbes must have known this was a risk."